 Small Grant awards will only be considered for activities that have not yet occurred.
 Grants will not be awarded retroactively.

-Program Publicity: If your project involves a public program (press release, printed program, publications, conference or public address) all public announcements should indicate that the project was supported by the Cortland College Foundation.
+Program Publicity: If your project involves a public program such as a press release, printed program, publications, conference or public address all public announcements should indicate that the project was supported by the Cortland College Foundation.

 Revised July 2006